jo/microcouch-rs/README.md

 Next steps:

-* come up with a Database trait and implement the http database upon it
-* implement a sqlite database class
+* implement sqlite based local database struct

 and so much more to do :/